-^{iv}Sheehan22 defends the rule of rescue as a product of agent-relative obligations.
-Such obligations arise most clearly in the context of role morality, such as the professional roles we focus on here.
+&lt;sup>ivSheehan defends the rule of rescue as a product of agent-relative obligations.
+Such obligations arise most clearly in the context of role morality, such as the professional roles we focus on here. vAn ideal society is one in which there is strict compliance with the

-^vAn ideal society is one in which there is strict compliance with the principles of justice and reasonably favourable social conditions.30
+&#x27;An ideal society is one in which there is strict compliance with the principles of justice and reasonably favourable social conditions.